The rules and player's guide for a simplified version of Nobilis, a tabletop RPG about being the god of a thing or concept.

 A word of advice: the world is teeming with powerful beings, from Nobles to Imperators to Excrucians, each with its own agenda.
 If you use your powers to do something extraordinarily drastic, even by divine standards, like exterminating the entire human race with one miracle, you could attract a lot of unwanted attention.
 Such behavior is called hubris and is widely advised against.
 Even Yahweh, who acts like He owns the place, was careful to spare two of each animal when He flooded the entire world.
 A large number of divine beings dogpiling you could easily overpower you.

 By default, play proceeds by the players freely saying what they want to do, and the GM describing what happens.
 Sometimes, several characters all want to act at once and the order matters, like in a fight.
 In this case, the first characters who get to act are those whose players spoke first.
-Then, players (and the GM, representing NPCs) take turns going around the table clockwise.
+Then, for the rest of the encounter, players (and the GM, representing NPCs) take turns going around the table clockwise.
 On your turn, you can cast two miracles and do one mundane thing, like closing a door or starting a car.
 When it's not your turn, you can do some simple things, like talking, and you can upcast or sustain existing miracles (see "Miracles" below), but you can't cast new miracles.
 Generally, miracles targeting another character resolve on the target's turn, giving them an opportunity to defend with a miracle of their own.

 Here are the primary defining features of a Noble: